egrommet/academic-kickstart/content/tutorial/2019-04-01-mapping-the-article-50-petition-in-r-and-ggplot-part-2.markdown

 ## Making the map
 Now we can make our map.
 This time we'll use our new quantiles column as the fill.
-We'll use `scale_fill_brewer()` to give us our 'European' blue colour range and put the legend at the bottom. we'll use the `labs()` element of ggplot2 to give us a headline, catptions and attribution.
+We'll use `scale_fill_brewer()` to give us our 'European' blue colour range and put the legend at the bottom. we'll use the `labs()` element of ggplot2 to give us a headline, captions and attribution.

 ```r